HarpurCriticalArchive/web/README.md

 --------------------------------
 Download and install Github for the Mac from https://mac.github.com.
 The CHCA username is chasharpur and the password is S1ngleT0n.
 Sign in via GitHub->Preferences if not prompted.
-When you hit the "Commit to master" button please ensure that you have filled out the "Description" box below to describe the changes.
-Usually just a few words suffice.
+To commit a change select "Go to commit message" in the View menu.
+After committing you will be able to sync.
+Click the "sync" button to save your changes to the repository.

 Installing and configuring gedit
 --------------------------------